-At AFON, we’ve helped many SMEs successfully get their new ERP system up and running, so you could say we know a thing or two about what to consider for an implementation.
+At AFON, we’ve helped many Singapore SMEs successfully get their new ERP system up and running, so you could say we know a thing or two about what to consider for implementation.

 If you need advice, click here to get a free consultation today.

-Let’s face it: there’s not a single ERP system that can fulfil a business’s requirements perfectly.
+Let’s face it: there’s not a single ERP system that can perfectly fulfil a business’s requirements.